acenet-arc/cloud_from_a_to_z/_episodes/01-day1-the-internet.md

 But when you want to go to a website you don't usually enter an IP address usually something like `google.ca`.
 This is what is known as a domain name.
 Domain names can be purchased from a domain name registrar (e.g. godaddy.com, rebel.ca).
 The domain name can then be linked to an IP address and requests to a domain name are translated to requests to an IP address.

+The `.ca` part of `google.ca` domain name is known as the top level domain name.
+Within a given domain you can have many subdomains for example `google` is a subdomain of the `ca` domain and `translate` is subdomain of the `google.ca` domain.
+Each additional sub domain given to the left of the top level domain name can be referred to by the depth they are to the left, for example `google` is a second level domain name, and `translate` is a third level domain name.

+A domain name does not have to point to a single device, but may also point to a network with many devices connected to it.

 > ## What is google.ca's IP address?
 >
 > 1. Go to [ip-lookup.net](http://ip-lookup.net/)